 Implanted Infusion Pumps can be used to better target the delivery of chemotherapy agents to the tumor.
-Pfizer's "Infusaid" is an implantable pump typically used to treat colorectal cancer which has metastasized to the liver.
-Infusaid, however, lacks a means of preventing the entry of chemotherapy agents into the patient's general circulation after it passes through the liver.
+Arrow International markets an implantable pump typically used to treat colorectal cancer which has metastasized to the liver.
+This pump, however, lacks a means of preventing the entry of chemotherapy agents into the patient's general circulation after it passes through the liver.
 This technique does not enable physicians to prescribe higher doses of chemotherapy.